Learning Goals

 1. Classify different types of requirements, and explain the main activities during requirements development.
 Recite potential problems during requirements engineering.

-Learn to ask the right questions.
-You have an idea about what can go wrong, you anticipate customer concerns, even if they don't know themselves.
+In the end, you should be able to develop systems, that fulfill important requirements.
+To be able to do that, you should learn to ask the right questions.
+In particular, it is important to have an idea about what can go wrong during the development.
+Moreover, you should learn to anticipate customer concerns, even if they don't know themselves.

 2. Recognize modeling elements in UML, properly explain their semantics, and correctly map them to program code.
 This comprises use case, sequence, state machine and deployment diagrams, among others.